FREQUENTLY ASKED QUESTIONS (FAQs)

 Q. What lumber can I choose from for the construction of my sauna?

-A. We give you the choice of selecting from three types of lumber for your sauna: Rustic Fir, Rustic Western Red Cedar, and Clear Western Red Cedar.
+A. We give you the choice of selecting from three types of lumber for your sauna: Hemfir, Rustic Western Red Cedar, and Thermally Modified Hemlock.
+Select outdoor saunas will also be eligible for the Onyx upgrade, which is Stained Hemfir.
 You’ll be able to get the exact look that you want for your new favorite home retreat!
-Whichever you choose, you will find the craftsmanship to be unparalleled.
+Whichever you choose, you will find the craftsmanship to be unparalleled!

 Q. How do I treat the exterior of my outdoor barrel sauna?